 As the Executive Director of Operations, Lynn is responsible for overseeing the finance, IT, HR and administrative functions for CPDC.
 Ms. Wick has over 20 years’ experience in financial accounting, reporting and control activities within manufacturing, distribution, public accounting and not-for-profit organizations.
 Lynn previously served as VP Finance for a Canadian not-for-profit organization that provides aid to impoverished nations, and as Corporate Controller for a North American textiles manufacturer.

 CPDC is governed by an independent Board of Directors.
 Board members represent all key sectors associated with the CPDC.
 The Board of Directors work with the Centre’s Scientific Director, Executive Director and Centre Management Committee to guide CPDC’s future direction.

 - Bob Sutherland Chair, Centre for Probe Development and Commercialization

-- John Valliant CEO and Scientific Director, CPDC
+- John Valliant CEO, CPDC

 - Damian Lamb Managing Director, Genesys Capital

 - Mark Lundie Director Research & Development, Head Strategic Research Partnerships, Ontario, Pfizer Inc.

 - Nick Markettos Associate Vice President, Research & International Affairs, McMaster University